0xJonaseb11/MedLedger/README.md

-# MedRecordChain
+# MedLedger

-MedRecordChain is a decentralized platform for managing patient medical records and appointments using blockchain technology.
+MedLedger is a decentralized platform for managing patient medical records and appointments using blockchain technology.
 It allows patients to securely store their health data on the blockchain and grants permission-based access to doctors.
 Built on [Scaffold-ETH](https://github.com/scaffold-eth/scaffold-eth-2), this project ensures transparency and patient control over sensitive medical information.

 ## ✨ Features